IN THIS ARTICLE:

 How do you control excess sebum?

-Based on the same survey we did on Instagram, it seems that excessively oily skin is something that many of you are dealing with.
+Based on the same survey we did on Instagram, it seems that excessively oily skin is something that many people are dealing with.

-So, here are a few tips for controlling excess sebum:
+So, here are a three tips for controlling excess sebum:

-1. Double cleanse: For individuals with oily skin, it’s incredibly easy for sebum and oil to get trapped in their pores.
-This is why Ingrid and I are huge advocates for double cleansing, as this method can help you to get rid of the excess sebum trapped in your pores.
+1. Double cleanse: It’s incredibly easy for sebum and oil to get trapped in your pores.
+This is why I'm a huge advocate for double cleansing, as this method can help you to get rid of the excess sebum trapped in your pores.